Haven’t Fixed Medicaid Yet…But I Haven’t Gotten Bucked Off Yet

 Quality health care is imperative.
 Necessary.
 Needed.
 We need to fix this system.

-Posted on September 5, 2014, in Accountability, Affordable Care Act, DHHS, Division of Medical Assistance, Doctors, Eligibilty, EPSDT, Federal Government, Federal Law, Health Care Providers and Services, Legislation, Medicaid, Medicaid Attorney, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, NC, North Carolina, Number of Medicaid Enrollees, Obamacare, Tax Dollars, Taxes, Taxpayers, Uninsured and tagged ACA, CMS, Code of Federal Regulations, DHHS, Division of Medical Assistance, DMA, EPSDT, Health care, Health care coverage, Health Care Providers and Services, Medicaid, Medicaid Expansion, Medicaid recipients, Medicare, NC Medicaid Expansion, North Carolina, Primary Care, Private Insurance, Renee Ellmers, Uninsured.
+Posted on September 5, 2014, in Accountability, Affordable Care Act, Division of Medical Assistance, Doctors, Eligibilty, EPSDT, Federal Government, Federal Law, Health Care Providers and Services, Legislation, Medicaid, Medicaid Attorney, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, NC, NC DHHS, North Carolina, Number of Medicaid Enrollees, Obamacare, Tax Dollars, Taxes, Taxpayers, Uninsured and tagged ACA, CMS, Code of Federal Regulations, Division of Medical Assistance, DMA, EPSDT, Health care, Health care coverage, Health Care Providers and Services, Medicaid, Medicaid Expansion, Medicaid recipients, Medicare, NC DHHS, NC Medicaid Expansion, North Carolina, Primary Care, Private Insurance, Renee Ellmers, Uninsured.
 Bookmark the permalink.
 9 Comments.